Configuration includes project settings, environment variables, frontmatter, SDK modes, and checkpoint/resume for caching LLM call results.

 - Capability restriction - Limit what tools and operations agents can use

-- Blast radius - Contain failures within environment boundaries
+- Blast radius - Contain failures within box boundaries

 var @task = "Review code"